 If you must venture out to get groceries remember this -- the earlier the better.

-5. Do not wear a mask and be careful with gloves.
+5. Wear a face covering and be careful with gloves

 But, what about gloves?

 “The key is being able to put them on and take them off effectively without contaminating yourself after you used them,” said Rogers.

 It may just be best to just take hand sanitizer with you to the store instead, said Worley.

 6. Wash your hands when you get home